groonga/groonga/doc/source/reference/functions/vector_find.rst

 ``value``
 """""""""

-Specifies a value to be used as a condition.
+Specifies a value to be compared.

 .. _vector-find-optional-parameters: